Particular/docs.particular.net/samples/hosting/self-hosting/sample.md

 ## Code walk-through

-This sample shows how to host in your own process an instance of NServiceBus.
+This sample shows how to host an in-process instance of NServiceBus.

 snippet:self-hosting